alixedi/land/apps/lituk.md

       After attempting each mock test, you can also review your scores which will show you exactly which areas you need to work on.
-    title: Can I prepare for my Life in the Uk test by just giving Mock Tests?
+    title: Can I prepare for my Life in the UK test by just giving Mock Tests?
   - text: Yes.
-We regularly update our app in accordance with the Official Life in the Uk Handbook.
+We regularly update our app in accordance with the Official Life in the UK Handbook.
 All the content in the Life in the UK Untangled app is carefully developed by professional experts.
     title: Does the app have all the updated content?
   - text: >-